-- What were the sitters responsibilities?
+- What were their responsibilities?

 Sitters are often entering an unfamiliar environment, which can be overwhelming and intimidating.
 Consider ways that you can help the sitter feel more comfortable and safe.
 Consider keeping a few special snacks around.
 Remind your child/ren that the house rules are in effect even when you are not at home and that they are to listen to the sitter in your absence.
 If possible, have your child(ren) already fed and dressed in their pajamas.
-Ask the sitter to arrive at 30-45 minutes early the first time so that you can orient them to your child/ren, your home and your expectations.
-Future leave taking will take much less time, but allow at least 15 minutes to go over last minute specific instructions and also give your child/ren a chance to adjust to your leaving and warm up to the babysitter.
+Ask the sitter to arrive at 30-45 minutes early the first time so that you can orient them to your child/ren, your home, and your expectations.
+Future leave-taking will take much less time, but allow at least 15 minutes to go over last-minute specific instructions and also give your child/ren a chance to adjust to your leaving and warm up to the babysitter.

-- Take a tour of your home and point out the location of telephones, first aid equipment and exits.
+- Take a tour of your home and point out the location of telephones, first aid equipment, and exits.
 Helpful forms are available online that you can print out for emergency contact information, medical/insurance information and parental authorization for emergency medical treatment.

 - Explain any alarm systems and how they work.
 Give the sitter code words in case of an accidental alarm.

 - Give the sitter a list of emergency telephone numbers: yours, friends or neighbors, emergency services.

 - Let them know how to contact you: write down where you will be and your cell phone number.

 - Review guidelines and rules regarding feeding, naptime, bedtime, computer, and television time.

 - For babies, discuss the baby's pacifier, blanket or comfort toy, when/how you want your baby picked up, fed, and diapered.

 - Explain possible behavior problems and how you would want them handled.